NIKHILUTTAM/Kohler-agent/README.md

 ## 5. Enterprise Export Layer

-The generated result can become:
+Generated results can be exported as:

 ```text
 PDF